 Mike McKenzie, Dean

-With responsibility for all aspects of graduate education at Appalachian, the Graduate School consists of a Graduate Faculty represented by the Dean, who is the administrative officer for the Graduate School, and the Graduate Council.
+With responsibility for all aspects of graduate education at Appalachian, the Graduate School includes a Graduate Faculty represented by the Dean, who is the administrative officer for the Graduate School, and the Graduate Academic and Policies and Procedures Committee.
 The Dean reports to the Provost and Executive Vice Chancellor for Academic Affairs.

 The Cratis D. Williams School of Graduate Studies supports the academic and professional development of graduate students by offering a challenging intellectual environment that promotes shared learning and discovery.
 A supportive graduate faculty advances graduate students’ curiosity, passion, and knowledge, engaging students as colleagues and guiding students to become active contributors to knowledge, creativity, and innovation in their disciplines.

 The Graduate School accomplishes its mission by developing, fostering, and monitoring quality graduate degree and certificate programs; ensuring a highly qualified and engaged graduate faculty; and supporting graduate students through fellowships, tuition scholarships, assistantships, student awards, and research grants.

 Graduate education is a fundamental part of the University’s strategic priorities, and the Graduate School aspires to be recognized for innovative and responsive graduate programs that provide relevant academic and professional experiences for its students, preparing them for rewarding careers in the increasingly diverse communities of North Carolina, the nation, and the world.